-Do you want to allow Microsoft 365 users to share files in their own library with people outside your organization?
+Do you want to allow Microsoft 365 users to share files in OneDrive with people outside your organization?

 Do you want to restrict file sync in any way – such as only to managed devices?

-These settings are available in the OneDrive admin center.
+These settings are available in the SharePoint admin center.